HTTP-APIs/http-apis.github.io/00-Home.md

 hydrus
 ===================

-hydrus (all lowercase) is the flagship tool in the ecosystem.
+hydrus (fully lowercase) is the flagship tool in the ecosystem.
 It is a Flask server meant to build and deploy HYDRA-based Web APIs in a straightforward and effective way.
 It uses Docker as virtualization and isolation technology (see Usage).
 Other tools, as dedicated clients for testing, instances running with others frameworks, parsers/translators to other standards, are in the same ecosystem.